 Discover the former homes of some of Edinburgh’s former literary residents, such as the birthplace of Robert Louis Stevenson, Sir Walter Scott’s home and the birthplace of Muriel Spark - author of The Prime of Miss Jean Brodie, considered an essential Edinburgh novel.

-You can follow in the footsteps of the creator of Treasure Island on the Robert Louis Stevenson Experience and hear about the colourful local characters and landmarks that inspired his fiction.
+You can follow in the footsteps of the creator of Treasure Island by following a self-guided tour by Edinburgh World Heritage - walk in the footsteps of Robert Louis Stevenson - to see landmarks that inspired his fiction.

 You can enjoy a drink in the Oxford Bar, the favourite pub of fictional character Detective Inspector Rebus, created by the UK’s bestselling crime writer, Edinburgh-based Ian Rankin.
 Or why not relax with a coffee in The Elephant House in the Old Town, the cafe where JK Rowling reputedly wrote her first Harry Potter novel, The Philosopher’s Stone?
 Join an Edinburgh Literary Pub Tour and you can visit other drinking holes around the city that were patronised by famous writers.